imscs21/android_pattern_locker/README.md

 # How TO APPLY
-### ※This version was not clean up to ease of applying
+### ※This version was not cleaned up to ease of applying

 ## 1. In XML
 ```